d33pster/d33pster/README.md

 `HTML`

 ## PYPI Contributions
+[<a href='https://github.com/d33pster/RepMan'> RepMan </a>] `               ` RepMan is a GitHub Repository Manager.
+With RepMan, manage and update and view all your github repos with just one command.

 [<a href='https://github.com/d33pster/dsfx'> dsfx </a>] `               ` upgraded and modified version of pymakeself with fixed deprecation errors.
 It has more functionalities than pymakeself.
 NOTE: This is part of a bigger unrevealed project